-Kunsthal Aarhus presents this year’s MFA Degree Show, Afgang 19 – Coming Out, from DJK – The Jutland Art Academy, featuring new works by five graduating artists.
-Having its own art academy is a major boon for a city like Aarhus, and for Kunsthal Aarhus the MFA Degree Show offers a special opportunity to showcase what is going on within the young, professional art scene.
-This year’s artists work with analogue as well as digital media, and the exhibition presents art based on collage, glass sculptures, ceramics, photography, performance and video installations.
-Each in their own way, the individual works are manifestations of a special sensitivity to the formless, the language-less, and all those things that evade categorisation.
-The exhibition title articulates this sensibility, emphasising the insistent effort to create new images and open up multiple layers of meaning.
-The MFA Degree Show will be accompanied by a publication describing the processes behind the works, featuring sketches, notes, poetic texts and references.
-The artists have opted for an image-based portfolio rather than a more conventionally informative exhibition catalogue.
+Kunsthal Aarhus presents the exhibition, Afgang 19 – Coming Out, featuring new works by the five graduating artists from Det Jyske Kunstakademi (The Jutland Art Academy).
+With this exhibition, Kunsthal Aarhus has the opportunity to showcase what is going on in the young, professional art scene.
+This year’s artists work with analogue and digital media, and the exhibition features both collage, glass sculptures, ceramics, photography, performance and video installations.
+Each of the individual works is manifestations of a special sensitivity to the formless, the language-less, and all those things that evade categorisation.
+The artists have opted for an image-based portfolio featuring sketches, notes, poetic texts and references rather than a more conventionally informative exhibition catalogue.
 This way visitors get access to the processes behind the works.

 Artists: Mads Borre, Matilde Mørk, Maiken Stæhr, Freja Støttrup and Mark Tholander